poinka/Data_Wrangling_Visualization_Project/README.md

 At this stage, our team:
 1. Collected data from the imdb website about 4,000 films using Scrapy
 2. Cleaned and preprocessed data about films
-3. Prepared Exploratory Data Analysis including analysis of the completeness of the dataset
+3. Prepared Advanced Data Analysis including analysis of the completeness of the dataset

 ## Checkpoint 2:
 For the second checkpoint, our team: